6 Signs Your Job Is Making You Unwell

 Losing weight

 If your clothes are starting to feel baggier than usual and you are lacking energy, it could be that you are losing weight as a result of stress.
+Whilst dropping the pounds can sometimes be a personal goal, doing so as a result of work related stress is never healthy.

-Whilst dropping the pounds can sometimes be a personal goal, doing so as a result of work related stress is never healthy and will not allow you to 'eat yourself happy'.
 Although a person’s weight can regularly fluctuate, the NHS advises that a persistent, unintentional loss over 6-12 months that equals more than 5% of a person’s weight, is usually something to be concerned about.

 For some people, work related stress may result in poor food choices or missing important meals, for others it can lead to them completely losing their appetite.
+It is important to remember, that whilst weight loss might be more common, stress can have the opposite effect and lead to weight gain too.

 Sleepless nights